irmen/Pyro5/docs/source/nameserver.rst

 because you have to integrate the name server into the rest of your program (perhaps you need to merge event loops?).
 For your convenience, two helper functions are available to create a name server yourself:
 :py:func:`Pyro5.nameserver.start_ns` and :py:func:`Pyro5.nameserver.start_ns_loop`.
-Look at the :file:`eventloop` example to see how you can use this.
+Look at the `eventloop example <https://github.com/irmen/Pyro5/tree/master/examples/eventloop>`_ to see how you can use this.

 **Custom storage mechanism:**
 The utility functions allow you to specify a custom storage mechanism (via the ``storage`` parameter).